Company Logo - Home Link

 (2) The Old Slave Mart 6 Chalmers Street

-The building at this site, which now houses the Old Slave Mart Museum, is the only surviving building in South Carolina that had been used as a slave auction gallery.
+The building at this site, which now houses the Old Slave Mart Museum, is the only surviving South Carolina building used as a slave auction gallery.

 In the antebellum period, the era leading up to the Civil War, Charleston was a commercial center for the plantation economy.
 Where there were plantations, there were slaves.